 Generating Documents with Visualforce

-Now that we understand what Visualforce is, let's dive into generating documents.
 Visualforce allows developers to create pages that generate documents in a variety of formats, including PDF, Excel, and Word.
-The process of generating documents in Visualforce involves creating a Visualforce page that retrieves data from Salesforce and formats it for the desired output format.
-Let's take a look at an example of generating a PDF document using Visualforce.
+The process involves creating a Visualforce page that retrieves Salesforce data and formats it according to the desired output.
+This capability enables organizations to build customized document generation solutions directly within Salesforce without relying on external tools.

 Example: Generating a PDF Quote